 - 6. Peabody the largest publicly traded coal company in the world and largest coal producer in the United States created Patriot Coal by distributing of all outstanding shares of Patriot common stock to Peabody shareholders, which resulted in Patriot becoming an independent corporate entity on October 31, 2007.
-Patriot Coal Corp., Annual Report (Form 10-K), at 4 (March 14, 2008).
+See Exhibit A, Patriot Coal Corp., Annual Report (Form 10-K), at 4 (March 14, 2008). - 7.
 The terms of the spinoff, transition and post-spinoff relationship between Peabody Energy and Patriot were set forth in a Separation Agreement and series of related agreements.
 Portions of these agreements were filed with the SEC on October 22, 2007.
-Peabody Energy Corp., Current Report (Form 8-K), at Exhibit 10.1 (Oct.
-22, 2007). - As a result of the spin-off, Patriot became the independent parent of sixty-four subsidiaries.
+See Exhibit B, Peabody Energy Corp., Current Report (Form 8-K), (Oct.
+22, 2007). - 8.
+As a result of the spin-off, Patriot became the independent parent of sixty-four subsidiaries.
 Among the assets contributed to Patriot was Peabody Energy's ownership interest in eleven subsidiaries Affinity Mining Co., Colony Bay Coal Co., Eastern Associated Coal, LLC, Marktinka Coal Co., LLC, Mountain View Coal Co., LLC, Heritage Coal Co., LLC (formerly Peabody Coal Company), Pine Ridge Coal Co., LLC, Sterling Smokeless Coal Co., LLC, Rivers Edge Mining Inc., Squaw Creek Coal Co., and Yankeetown Dock, LLC which were current or past signatories to NBCWAs providing lifetime healthcare benefits to miners, retirees, and their dependents.
-Six of these subsidiaries-Peabody Coal Co., LLC (now Heritage Coal), Colony Bay Coal Co., Eastern Associated Coal LLC, Mountain View Coal Co., LLC, Pine Ridge Coal Co., LLC, and Rivers Edge Mining Inc. were signatories to the 2007 NBCWA.
+Six of these subsidiaries Peabody Coal Co., LLC (now Heritage Coal), Colony Bay Coal Co., Eastern Associated Coal LLC, Mountain View Coal Co., LLC, Pine Ridge Coal Co., LLC, and Rivers Edge Mining Inc. were signatories to the 2007 NBCWA.
 Five of these subsidiaries Affinity Mining Co., Squaw Creek Coal Co., Sterling Smokeless Coal Co., Martinka Coal Co., and Yankeetown Dock LLC had not been operating for a substantial period of time, but Patriot has continued to fund OPEB liabilities incurred by these subsidiaries.

-8. The Peabody subsidiaries that were spun-off into Patriot operated at a negative cash flow level for 2005 through 2007, when supporting contributions from Peabody were excluded.
-Patriot Coal Corp., Annual Report (Form 10-K), at 4 (March 14, 2008) at F-5.
+9. Tl he P eabod y subsid iaries t hat we re spun-off into Patriot operate d at a neg gative cash flow level for 2005 through 2007, when supporting contribution s from Peabody were exclu ided.
+See Ex h.
+A . , Patr iot Coal Corp., Form 1 0-K, (Marc h 14, 2008) a it 4, F-5

-10. The "legacy liabilities" Peabody gave to Patriot in the spinoff included the obligation to provide thousands of Peabody retirees and widows negotiated retiree healthcare benefits.
+11. The "legacy liabilities" Peabody gave to Patriot in the spinoff included the obligation to provide thousands of Peabody retirees and widows negotiated retiree healthcare benefits.
 Prior to the spinoff, Peabody Energy, with its affiliated and subsidiary corporations, maintained an employee benefit plan covering its employees represented by the UMWA, retired UMWA employees and their eligible dependents.
 The plan was the product of collective-bargaining between the UMWA and, among others, Peabody officials on behalf of their subsidiaries.
 These obligations were transferred to Patriot at the time of the spin-off.
 However, a large portion of the retiree healthcare obligations transferred to Patriot were assumed by

-Peabody in two documents - the NBCWA Liabilities Assumption Agreement and 9711 Coal Act Liabilities Assumption Agreement - which were drafted by Peabody and executed contemporaneously with the Separation Agreement.
+Peabody in two documents - the NBCWA Liabilities Assumption Agreement (Exhibit D) and 9711 Coal Act Liabilities Assumption Agreement (Exhibit E) - which were drafted by Peabody and executed contemporaneously with the Separation Agreement.